 - Or, you can go simple and old-school with the classic Jean Harlow cocktail.
 It's nothing more than a sweet rum martini and you only need rum and sweet vermouth.

-How Strong Is a Naked Lady Cocktail?
+How Strong Is an Apricot Pie Cocktail?